In this article, we will answer a question that came up recently. Do chickens fart? So let’s waste no more time and get right to the point!

 Primarily, you should check your chickens’ diet.
 If it’s possible for you and within your budget, try to improve the kind of food that you give them daily.

 Make sure it has little to no artificial flavors, hormones, salts, or anything that might harm them.

 Plus, some food might block their GIT, causing them to take longer digestion periods, get bloated, and increase flatulence.

 Clean the Coop and the Farm

 You must keep up with the cleanliness of the coop and your farm.
-Since chickens are let out to walk and eat almost every day, make sure to spray the coop, scoop out any feces that could’ve accumulated, and remove anything that they’re not supposed to be picking at or eating from the ground.
+Since chickens are let out to walk and eat almost every day, spray the coop, scoop out any feces that could’ve accumulated.

 Use Better Bedding